KanzK/GitPractice/README.md

 # GitPractice

 Name Reverse Program
+## Description
-## This program takes in a name and returns that name backwards.
+This program takes in a name and returns that name backwards.
+## User Input
-## Users needs to type in a word/name when asked.
+Users needs to type in a word/name when asked.